feather-ts/feather/docs-src/content/decorators/index.md

 Feather generates the entire component hierarchy off-screen in document fragments for performance reasons.
 If one needs to evauate values, such as bounding client rects, one needs to know when the component has been attached to the visible DOM.
 Methods decorated with this will be called when exactly this has happened.
-Array widget will call the method every time they have been added or re-added to their visible array containers.
+Array widgets will call the method every time they have been added or re-added to their visible array containers.

 ## Inject

 `@Inject()`

-If you have a component flagged as a singleton in @Construct() you can inject it into any other component via @Inject.
+If a component is flagged as a singleton in @Construct() it can be inject into any other component via @Inject.
 Please note that the property name must match the decapitalized class name of your widget.
 If the singleton is called MyApp, then you should use `@Inject() myApp: MyApp`.